the-au-forml-lab/SERPL2019/index.md

   work.

 ## Submissions

-All of the important deadlines are as follows:

-  - Talk Abstracts Due: March 20th, 2019
-  - Notification of Acceptance: April 5th, 2019
-  - Registration closes: April 15th, 2019

   Please submit in the form of a single PDF file a two page talk abstract.
 All submissions should be prepared using LaTeX using the